 If you like sports, the Real Madrid museum is one of the most popular attractions in the city.
-You will enjoy the history of one of the best soccer clubs in the world, and contemplate the famous Santiago Bernabeu stadium.
-One of the best things to do on your trip to Madrid.
+You will enjoy the history of one of the best soccer clubs in the world, and contemplate the famous Santiago Bernabeu Stadium.
+This is one of the best things to do on your trip to Madrid.

 The Royal Palace, La Almudena Cathedral, and the Royal Theatre are some of the most remarkable landmarks in the Austrias neighborhood.
 The Royal Palace is the official residence of the Spanish Royal family.
 Nowadays, it is only used for state ceremonies as the current Royal family lives in the Palacio de la Zarzuela on the outskirts of the city.

-Besides, Plaza Mayor, Plaza de España, Puerta de Alcala, Puerta del Sol, and Cibeles are just a few of the multiple landmarks you will discover on your trip to the capital of Spain.
+Besides, Plaza Mayor, Plaza de España, Puerta de Alcala, Puerta del Sol, and Cibeles are just a few of the multiple attractions you will discover on your trip to the capital of Spain.

 Debod Temple is an ancient Egyptian temple close to Plaza de España.
 When the Temple was donated to Spain by the Egyptian state in 1968, it was dismantled and transported to Madrid, where it was rebuilt.

 In Madrid city, you will find a wide offer of shows and spectacles.
-Flamenco shows, theater, opera, musicals, and concerts are essential to understand the Spanish culture.
+Flamenco shows, theater, opera, musicals, concerts, and music festivals like Mad Cool are essential to understand Spanish culture.
 Flamenco shows are a must-see in your visit, you will fall in love with the passion of the music and energy of the dancing, one of the roots of the Spanish culture.

-To go on a shopping spree in Madrid is an amazing experience for many tourists and locals, and one of the best things to do in Madrid.
-There are thousands of places to shop in Madrid.
+Going on a shopping spree in Madrid is an amazing experience for many tourists and locals, and one of the best things to do in Madrid.
+There are thousands of places for shopping in Madrid.
 Salamanca neighborhood, Gran Via, Preciados, and Fuencarral are excellent areas for shopping.